 Hearing Hazards in Everyday Life

-It doesn't take a thunderous rock concert to cause noise-induced hearing loss.
-Any repeated high-volume experiences or one-shot booms can damage the delicate nerve cells of your inner ear.
-And once damaged, these cells do not–we repeat, do NOT–grow back.
+Any repeated high-volume experiences or 1-shot booms could damage the delicate nerve cells of your inner ear.
+And once damaged, these cells do not grow back.
 A good rule of thumb is that damage is occurring if you have to shout to be heard over the racket.

 The Occupational Safety and Health Administration has done a good job of setting safe noise levels in industry.
-Although many people use ear protection at work, they often don't take the same precaution at home, experts say.
+Although many people use ear protection at work, they often aren’t as careful at home, experts say.
 A motorcycle, firecrackers, and small firearms all produce sound between 120 and 150 decibels (dB), enough to damage hearing, according to the NIDCD.

-Shooters are exposed to extremely loud but short term sound when a weapon is fired.
+Shooters are exposed to extremely loud but short-term sound when a weapon is fired.
 All shooters should wear hearing protectors even when shooting small caliber weapons such as a 22 rifle.
-The NIDCD reports that long and repetitive exposure to noise levels at 85 dB or higher can cause noise induced hearing loss.
+The NIDCD reports that long and repeated exposure to noise levels at 85 dB or higher can result in hearing loss.
 Sound levels of firearms may reach 120 or greater decibels during firing.
 Here are some examples reported by the Centers for Disease Control and Prevention (CDC):

 12-gauge shotgun, 154.6 to 162.7 dB

 0.30-06 rifle, 158.7 to 163.1 dB